krack8/helm-charts/charts/lighthouse/README.md

 - `ingress.apiVersion` and `ingressGrpc.apiVersion`: For setting ingress apiVersion depending on your cluster's supported ingress apiVersion.
 By default, the chart will set the apiVersion based on your cluster's configurations.

+> **Important:**
+>> The **Lighthouse Controller** opens a WebSocket server for real-time communication.
+If you're using an Ingress controller,
+>> you must add appropriate annotations in the `ingress.annotations` to ensure WebSocket connections are properly forwarded.
+For example, when using nginx-ingress-controller, you can use:
+>> `nginx.org/websocket-services: lighthouse-controller`
+>
+>> To enable gRPC communication, you must also add the correct gRPC annotation depending on your ingress controller in the `ingressGrpc.annotations`.
+For nginx, use:
+>> `nginx.ingress.kubernetes.io/backend-protocol: "GRPC"`

 e.g.
 ```
 helm install my-release krack8/lighthouse --create-namespace --namespace my-namespace \